The Defence TAFE Employment Scheme

 The Department of Defence provides a variety of exciting employment opportunities to students currently studying engineering or logistics at TAFE.

-Defence is seeking students completing a qualification in engineering or logistics at the Certificate IV, Diploma, Advanced Diploma or Associate Degree level.
+Defence is seeking students completing a qualification in engineering or logistics at the Certificate IV, Diploma, Advanced Diploma or Associate Degree level in the Following states:

 About the DTES